maurestor/maurestor/README.md

 * HTML+CSS (Tailwind, SASS) 🕶
 * Kotlin (Android) 📱

-In this moment I'm work on two projects same time, in a game 🕹 named "mk2" 🎮 and a Web. 🌎
+In this moment I'm work on two projects same time, in a game 🕹 named [mk2](https://github.com/maurestor/mk2) 🎮 and a Web. 🌎

-If you want contact me, send me a DM via [Twitter](https://twitter.com/mau_restor) or eMail me restor@gmail.com.
+If you want contact me, send me a 'dm' via [twitter](https://twitter.com/mau_restor) or eMail me restor@gmail.com.

 Have a nice day. 👌